-PVI's management has evaluated subsequent events and transactions through October 27, 2022, the date at which the financial statements were available to be issued, for potential recognition or disclosure in the financial statements.
+PVI's management has evaluated subsequent events and transactions through March 31, 2023, the date at which the financial statements were available to be issued, for potential recognition or disclosure in the financial statements.
 Management has determined that the events described above are non-adjusting subsequent events.
-Accordingly, the statement of financial position and statement of activities as of and for the year ended June 30, 2021 have not been adjusted to reflect their impact.
+Accordingly, the statement of financial position and statement of activities as of and for the year ended June 30, 2022 have not been adjusted for the impact of this matter.